18F/standup-slack-bot/documentation/overview.md

 {{full_help}}
 ## Creating a standup

-To create a standup, I must be in a channel.
-Then, say:
+To create a standup, I must be in a channel - you can invite me with `/invite @{{bot_name}}`.
+Then, in that channel, say:

 ```
 @{{bot_name}} create standup <time> [days]
 ```

-in that channel.
 The time is required and will be assumed to be in the
 {{timezone}} timezone.
 Days are optional - if omitted, the standup will run every weekday.
 If provided, days should be separated by spaces.
 For
 example: